Ireland Travel Guide: The Best Pubs in Galway, Ireland

 A DIY Galway Pub Crawl

 Then cross the river to Monroe’s and the Crane for a bit of music.
-Perhaps hop on a bus, or walk about 20 minutes, and finish the night at O’Connor’s.
+Perhaps hop on a bus, or make the 20-minute walk, and finish the night at O’Connor’s.

 That sounds like an epic way to experience these excellent pubs in Galway if you’re short on time!